 A Look into Our Past: How South Texas Ranchlands Were Settled

-Go behind the gates of the historic San Antonio Viejo ranch with East Foundation Ranches LLC staff as they show us what being a land steward is all about.
+Go behind the gates of the historic San Antonio Viejo Ranch with East Foundation ranch staff as they show us what being a land steward is all about.
 For us at the East Foundation, land stewardship is about caring for our land, water and wildlife while also producing quality beef for all Texans to enjoy.
 Join us to learn how and why we do what we do.
 Students will get an inside look into a cattle management operation.

 Registration and Participation Information

 Registration is required in advance.
-Limited to the first 100 participants.
-Please click on the linked time on the schedule to register for that date/time.
+Click on the linked time and date on the schedule to register.
 Teachers please register once for your entire class and then forward or share the registration link that will be e-mailed to you.
 Feel free to email us at email@example.com if you have questions so we can accommodate you and your students.